apayne/rc-shim/README.md

 ## Installation Steps #

-1. Download the shim to a separate location.
+1. Download the shim to a separate location, then change directory to that location.

 2. Copy the os-settings and supervisor-settings files to where your init.d scripts are located.
 They must all be in the same directory.